aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/image-processing-and-enhancement/bradleys-adaptive-threshold-binarization/_index.md

 }
 ```

-## Step 1: Define the Paths
+### Step 1: Define the Paths

-First, define the paths for your input DICOM image and the output binarized image.
-Replace `"Your Document Directory"` with the actual path to your directory.
+Set the locations for your source DICOM file and the destination BMP file.
+Replace `"Your Document Directory"` with the actual folder on your system.

 ```java
 String dataDir = "Your Document Directory" + "dicom/";